SK9771 : Sundial, Lincoln Cathedral

 After the Norman Conquest, William wanted to establish a northern stronghold, and chose the old Roman city of Lincoln.

-The Benedictine monk Remigus, Bishop of Dorchester was asked to transfer his Cathedral to Lincoln.
+The Benedictine monk Remigius, Bishop of Dorchester was asked to transfer his Cathedral to Lincoln.
 He decided to set it up as a Minster, with no monks.
-The Cathedral was finished in 1092 and the original 3 arches can been seen on the west end to this day.
+The Cathedral was finished in 1092 and the original three arches can been seen on the west end to this day.

 Around 1141 the Cathedral was damaged by fire and rebuilding was ordered by Alexander the Magnificent.
 This probably included stone vaulted ceilings and some of the western exterior arcading.

 In 1185 an earthquake caused great damage.
 The next year a bishop named Hugh of Avalon arrived, and commenced rebuilding in 1192 in the Gothic style of architecture.
-However the tower collapsed in around 1237, and rebuilding had to start again, including the great transept, the Deans Eye Window in 1235 and the Nave which is Early English.
-The Font is 12th C, carved in Tournai, France, showing mythical beasts.
+However, the tower collapsed in around 1237, and rebuilding had to start again, including the great transept, the Deans Eye Window in 1235 and the Nave which is Early English.
+The Font is 12th C, carved in Tournai, France (now Belgium), showing mythical beasts.

 Hugh died in 1200 and many miracles were experienced by pilgrims to his tomb, he soon became St Hugh.
 By 1255 many pilgrims were visiting his tomb, so the east end was extended again to accommodate the growing cult.
 St Hugh's body was transferred to the new Angel Choir in 1280.

 The Bishop's eye window in the south Transept was re-built in 1330.
-It resembles 2 leaves.
+It resembles two leaves.
 The chapter house is 10-sided and dates from 13th C.

 Bishop Grosseteste and Bishop Alnwick followed, and in the 16th Century the chantry chapels were dissolved.
 St Hugh's shrine was stripped and income dropped as a result.
 In the civil war the Cathedral was pillaged, and services were abandoned, with the Cathedral soon falling into disrepair.